mavillez/Oblivion/README.rst

 OBLIVION Supercomputer Documentation
 =======================================

-This project includes the OBLIVION Supercomouter documentation for users
+This project includes the OBLIVION Supercomputer information for users